People

 Alexa

-Alexa joined the lab in Summer 2022, and is optimizing the in vitro mechanical unloading device-- the rotating wall bioreactor-- to characterize the effect of mechanical unloading in osteocyte cells from bone.
+An alumni of the MBCB, Alexa joined the lab in Summer 2022, and optimized the in vitro mechanical unloading device-- the rotating wall bioreactor-- to characterize the effect of mechanical unloading in osteocyte cells from bone.